E. Chandrasekharan Nair: Personal life

 He was born as the son of Shri.
 E. Easwara Pillai (a member of Sree Moolam Popular Assembly) and Meenakshi Amma at Kottarakkara, Kollam district in Kerala on 2 December 1928.
 He was married to Smt.
 Manorama Nair and they have one son and one daughter.

-He graduated in law as first batch of Government Law College, Ernakulam in 1950 and practiced as a lawyer till 1970.
-In late 1940's he has also worked as a teacher in a school in Kottarakkara.
+He graduated in law as part of the first batch of Government Law College, Ernakulam in 1950 and practiced as a lawyer till 1970.
+In the late 1940s he also worked as a teacher in a school in Kottarakkara.

 He died at Sri Chitra Hospital in Thiruvananthapuram on 29 November 2017, after a prolonged illness at the age of 89.

 Political life

 Having entered active politics at a young age, he had joined Students Congress while at Annamalai University, then joined Indian Socialist Party (ISP) and subsequently the Communist Party in 1952.

 A strong advocate of co-operative movement, he had a long association with the co-operative sector, especially in Kollam district.
-He was the President of Kollam District Co-operative Bank for more than 29 years and had the rare opportunity of getting elected as the Chairman of All India State Co-operative Bank Federation and the Vice-President of National Co-operative Union and member of the Central Committee of the International Co-operative Alliance and member of Agriculture Credit Board of RBI.
+He was the President of Kollam District Co-operative Bank for more than 29 years and was elected as the Chairman of All India State Co-operative Bank Federation and the vice-president of National Co-operative Union and member of the Central Committee of the International Co-operative Alliance and member of Agriculture Credit Board of RBI.